yusuffGoodie/clean-test-course/README.md

         tests/test_Tax.py ...........
 [100%]
         ================= 5 passed in 0.16s =====================

-4. [Optional] Generate a coverage report:
+4. [Optional] Generate a coverage report (note that you must have run the unit tests at least once for this to work):

         coverage report